-The majority of primer sequences of the Investigator ESSplex SE QS Kit is highly conserved and is adopted from previously released QIAGEN kits, like the Investigator ESSplex SE Plus Kit and the 24plex QS Kit.
+The majority of primer sequences of the Investigator 24plex QS Kit are highly conserved and adopted from other QIAGEN kits, for example, the Investigator ESSplex Plus, Investigator ESSplex SE Plus or Investigator IDplex Plus Kits.
 These primers showed a high level of concordance in corresponding concordance studies of the National Institute of Standards and Technology (NIST), and furthermore showed reliable results at various laboratory sites to date.
-To demonstrate the concordance of the Investigator ESSplex SE QS Kit the NIST institute compared the results of the new kit to the NIST final data set with 660 unrelated individuals (NIST U.S. population set [654 samples] and SRM 2391c [6 samples]).
+Primers for DYS391, D7S820 and SE33 were newly designed using sophisticated bioinformatics software to ensure high specificity and sensitivity, as well as an optimal annealing temperature (T_m) matching the T_m range of existing primers.
+To demonstrate the concordance of the Investigator 24plex QS Kit, the NIST institute compared the results of the new kit to the NIST final data set with 656 unrelated individuals (NIST U.S. population set [650 samples] and SRM 2391c [6 samples]).
 A full concordance was assessed with NIST SRM 2391c certified values.
-Out of the total data set no null alleles were observed.
-One Peak High Ration imbalance result for Th01 (1 sample out of 660 samples) was detected.
-Out of 22,440 alleles compared, no discordant call was observed, given a 0.00% discordance.
+Out of the total data set, no null alleles were observed.
+One discordant result for D7S820 (1 sample out of 656 samples) was detected.
+The Investigator 24plex QS Kit result for D7S820 is concordant to kits, such as, Identifiler®, PP Fusion and Profiler Plus[®], but it is discordant to other kits, like PowerPlex 16[®], AmpFlSTR[®] MiniFiler[TM] and IDplex Plus.
+Out of 29,520 alleles compared, one discordant call was observed, given a 0.003% discordance.

-In conclusion, the concordance between the Investigator ESSplex SE QS Kit and the NIST final data set is accounted to 100%.
+In conclusion, there is a concordance of 99.997% between the Investigator 24plex QS Kit and the NIST final data set.

-Peak height ratios of heterozygous markers (Figure 23) and stutter peak heights (Figure 24) were analyzed for the NIST data set with 660 unrelated individuals.
+Peak height ratios of heterozygous markers (Figure 24) and stutter peak heights (Figure 25) were analyzed for the NIST data set with 656 unrelated individuals.